 Sharon Lechter, an internationally recognized financial literacy expert and bestselling author, Lechter discussed what teens think about money and discussed the importance of teaching financial education and entrepreneurship skills to help girls become financially successful women.
 Full Presentation

-This groundbreaking report from The Girl Scout Research Institute stakes out key issues and major trends affecting girls’ leadership and healthy development in the U.S. today.
-Modi will present these findings including a snapshot on how girls are faring in the state of Arizona, and the role of Girl Scouting.
+Dr. Kamla Modi presented this latest report from the Girl Scout Research Institute which outlines key issues and major trends affecting girls’ leadership and healthy development in the U.S. today.
+She included data on how girls are currently faring in the state of Arizona.
+Full Presentation

-- Ensuring Safe Tourism: The commercial exploitation of children is much closer to home than we realize.
-Kimberly Klein, SAFE Action Project Manager at the O’Connor House, will discuss the steps being taken within the hospitality industry in Arizona to combat sex trafficking and how to become an engaged community member able to see potential warning signs of trafficking situations and what to do.
+Kimberly Klein discussed the steps being taken within the hospitality industry in Arizona to combat sex trafficking and how to become an engaged community member, able to see potential warning signs of trafficking.
+Full Presentation